 What do you want to do in the future?

 – There are many areas in which I would like to work.
 The mechanical aspect of the railway in some way is definitely something I would be interested in.
-For example, working with how to increase the lifetime of the railway.
+For example, working on how to increase the lifetime of the railway.
 Watching on the news that a hydrogen fuel cell train has been running for the first time in Sweden makes me excited that there are many areas where it’s possible to work and make a difference.